 - 1 egg

-- 3-4 tbsp Chingkiang Black Chinese vinegar or to taste (heads up this is NOT gluten-free)
+- 3-4 tablespoon Chingkiang Black Chinese vinegar or to taste (heads up this is NOT gluten-free)

 mixed with water to make cornstarch slurry

-- 4 tbsp water mixed with cornstarch to make cornstarch slurry
+- 4 tablespoon water mixed with cornstarch to make cornstarch slurry

 - chili oil